Overview

 No. There are no additional fees.
 Instead, you pay for the resources you use to launch and run your containerized applications, such as Amazon EBS volumes, EC2 instances, and Amazon S3 buckets.

-What is the difference between AWS Fargate launch type and Amazon EC2 launch type?
+What is the difference between the AWS Fargate and the Amazon EC2 launch types?

 Both ways to launch and run containers on Amazon ECS are fully managed.
 However, the AWS Fargate launch type is serverless and requires minimal self-management once you configure your instances.
-By contrast, the EC2 launch type is mainly self-managed with the exception of container orchestration, which AWS handles.
+By contrast, the EC2 launch type is mainly self-managed, except for container orchestration, which AWS handles.

 What is the difference between AWS Outposts and Amazon ECS Anywhere?

-AWS Outposts enables you to use fully managed AWS infrastructure, APIs, services, and tools to virtually any on-premises data center, hybrid cloud, or edge computing strategy.
-The difference is that ECS Anywhere uses an in-region Amazon ECS control plane and streamlines software and compliance management.
+AWS Outposts enables you to use fully managed AWS infrastructure, APIs, services, and tools for virtually any on-premises data center, hybrid cloud, or edge computing strategy.
+The difference is that ECS Anywhere uses an in-region Amazon ECS control plane and streamlines software and compliance management.on Amazon ECS control plane and streamlines software and compliance management.